JellYouness/Deftar_Backend-main/README.md

 # Deftar Backend API - Next.js

-This is a Next.js API backend for the Deftar application, converted from Express.js for deployment on Vercel.
+This is a Next.js API backend for the Deftar application, built for deployment on Vercel.

 ## Features